 Socializing Our Cheerful Bird to Maximize Joy

 Before we bring people or pets close to our parrot, we plan calm, short steps.
-Gentle introductions help a socializing, cheerful parrot feel safe.
+Gentle introductions help our cheerful parrot feel safe while socializing.
 We watch posture, breathing, and subtle cues to judge comfort.
 Teaching family members to move slowly, speak softly, and respect a bird’s space builds trust.

 We start with sight and sound from a distance.
 Let the cheerful bird observe new faces through a cage or perch.
 Next, offer treats and one-on-one time while others stay quiet.
 Children learn to sit low and avoid sudden reaches.
 For dogs or cats, we keep them leashed or behind a barrier and reward calm behaviour.